Discover The Very Best Sydney Ferry Rides

 How to use the ferry in Sydney

-You will find five double-sided wharves at Circular Quay.
+At Circular Quay, you will find five double-sided wharves.
 Both public ferries and private ferries operate from here.
 The private vessels, including the Manly Fast Ferry and Captain Cook Cruises, usually operate from Wharf 6.

 Each wharf has indicator boards that list all the ferry stops serviced and which pier to go to for the next departure.